 2) Loud Transmission

-2016 Subaru XV Crosstrek detractors complain that the vehicle's CVT makes the engine somewhat loud.
+2016 Subaru Crosstrek detractors complain that the vehicle's CVT makes the engine somewhat loud.
 Edmunds reviewers said that the problem was especially notable when accelerating, as that was when the vehicle tried hardest to make up for its underwhelming drive train.

 3) It Could Use More Power